dmx-systems/dmx-documentation/docs/user.rst

 The fourth tab "View" allows you to view and edit the *configuration of types*.
 Thus, the tab is grayed out if the selected item is not a topic type or an association type but an individual topic or an association.
-(Read more about the background of the data model in the section about MODELLING.
+(Read more about the background of the data model in the section about :ref:`Modelling<user-modelling>`.
 What you can configure in this "View config" has nothing to do with editing the actual data model.
-These changes just have an impact on how items are rendered on your topic map:
+These changes just have an impact on how items are rendered on your topicmap:
 You can assign custom icons to topic types, or colors to association types.
 (This is covered below in the sections about :ref:`Assigning icons to topic types<user-topic-type-icons>` and :ref:`Assigning colors to association types<user-assigning-colors-to-association-types>`.)